search ]

 2. Using the Disable Gutenberg Plugin

-Another simple way to remove the new editor is by using a free plugin called Disable Gutenberg.
-This is a plugin that focuses on one thing – disabling Gutenberg and restoring the classic WordPress editor.
-Simply activate the plugin, choose the relevant options for your needs, and you’re done.
-The options include:
+Another simple way to remove the block editor is by using a free plugin called Disable Gutenberg.
+This plugin focuses on one thing – disabling Gutenberg and restoring the classic WordPress editor.

 • Completely disabling Gutenberg (for all content types).

-• Disabling Gutenberg for specific content types (Specific CPT’s).
+• Disabling Gutenberg for specific content types (Specific CPTs).

-• Disabling Gutenberg based on user roles (User Roles).
+• Disabling Gutenberg based on user roles.

-• Disabling Gutenberg based on page/post ID (ID).
+• Disabling Gutenberg based on page/post ID.

-• Disabling Gutenberg based on page template (Page Template).
+• Disabling Gutenberg based on page template.

-Either way, you have flexibility and simplicity.
 Take a look at the plugin documentation for more details.

 How to Disable Gutenberg Using Code